 2. Marriage, Family, and Love – Pa Ingalls loved his wife and his family passionately.
 He protected them fiercely, and provided for them in any means that he could.
 He taught them lessons by the way he lived, and with his heart-to-heart talks with them by lantern-light.

-In Little House on the Prairie, Pa shows us his deep love for his wife Caroline when he builds their home by hand, and says he wants to “give her real glass windows like she deserves.”
+In Little House on the Prairie, Pa shows us his deep love for his wife Caroline when he builds their home by hand, and says he wants to “give her real glass windows as she deserves.”
 Pa was a wonderful leader who led with kindness and heart.

 Pa showed us in words and deeds that the best things in life are free.
 He lived a quiet, simple life full of contentment and peace.

 6. Contentment Is True Wealth – In the Season 2 episode called “The Richest Man In Walnut Grove”, we hear Mr. Oleson and Pa talk about a wealth that is deeper and more meaningful than monetary wealth, “Charles, I think you’re the richest man in Walnut Grove.”
 Mr. Oleson says.
 “I know I am.”
 Pa replies.

 Although money is scarce and times are tough, it is the simple pleasures of home that bring the Ingalls joy and happiness.

 7. Hard Work and Keeping Your Word – In the Season 1 episode called “A Harvest of Friends”, Pa teaches us the meaning of hard work when he goes to work repairing a roof and stock feed for the local feed store.
 After he is injured, and has to stay in bed and cannot complete his repairs by the due date, he ignores the doctor’s orders and finishes the job anyway.
 He keeps his word, and in the process his friends all pitch in to help him lift the heavy feed sacks.